Skip to main content

 The Child Growth Foundation (2012) identifies best practice as follows:

-• 0 to two years of age – weigh naked.
+• 0 to 2 years of age – weigh naked.

-• Over two years of age – minimal clothing.
+• Over 2 years of age – minimal clothing.

 • Nappies, shoes or slippers and the contents of pockets must always be removed.